phoenixframework/phoenix/guides/contexts.md

 + end
 ```

 We added a new `:fetch_current_user` and `:fetch_current_cart` plug to our browser pipeline to run on all browser-based requests.
-Next, we implemented the current user function which simply checks the session for a user UUID that was previously added.
+Next, we implemented the `fetch_current_user` plug which simply checks the session for a user UUID that was previously added.
 If we find one, we add a `current_uuid` assign to the connection and we're done.
 In the case we haven't yet identified this visitor, we generate a unique UUID with `Ecto.UUID.generate()`, then we place that value in the `current_uuid` assign, along with a new session value to identify this visitor on future requests.
 A random, unique ID isn't much to represent a user, but it's enough for us to track and identify a visitor across requests, which is all we need for now.
 Later as our application becomes more complete, you'll be ready to migrate to a complete user authentication solution.
 With a guaranteed current user, we then implemented the `fetch_current_cart` plug which either finds a cart for the user UUID or creates a cart for the current user and assigns the result in the connection assigns.
 We'll need to implement our `ShoppingCart.get_cart_by_user_uuid/1` and modify the create cart function to accept a UUID, but let's add our routes first.

 We'll need to implement a cart controller for handling cart operations like viewing a cart, updating quantities, and initiating the checkout process, as well as a cart items controller for adding and removing individual items to and from the cart.
-Add the follow routes to your router in `lib/hello_web/router.ex`:
+Add the following routes to your router in `lib/hello_web/router.ex`:

 ```elixir
   scope "/", HelloWeb do